kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 Not really automation, but setup aliases.
 - Docker commands are awful and I use it alot.
 - Saving keyboard presses saves time/RSI.
 - Dotfiles kill mice.
+Speaking of use a window manager

 ## Embrace small, sharp tools.
 Embrace Unix.

 - embracing unix philosophy
 - small sharp tools over large ones
-- sharpen the knife (Your dotfiles evolve over time with your personal style.
-    They are permanently transient.)

 ## Stop worrying and learn to love fuzzy finders.